vitalab/vitalab.github.io/article/_posts/2022-02-22-scanner-invariant-representations.md

 # Introduction

-dMRI acquisitions from different hospitals can be different for a same patient, because of e.g. the brand of the scanner and the scanning protocol.
-We would like to harmonize acquisitions from different sites.
-In this approach, a VAE is trained, such that the decoding is conditionned on a site; this allows to convert images from one site to another.
+Given a patient and dMRI acquisitions taken at two hospitals on the same day, we would expect these two images to be almost identical.
+However, the model of the scanner and the scanning protocol influence the images.
+The goal of dMRI harmonization is to remove site information from the images, such that it is not possible to tell from which site it comes, while still keeping the rest of the information.
+In this approach, a VAE is trained such that the decoding is conditioned on a site; this allows to convert images from one site to another.
 This method allows to harmonize data by choosing a reference site and converting all images to it.

-The authors claim that their method enable working with an unpaired dataset, while LinearRISH (Mirazaalian) is not appropriate for this.
+The authors claim that their method does not require a paired dataset for training, while LinearRISH (Mirazaalian et al. [^2]) requires it.
+(A paired dataset contains images from multiple sites for each subject; e.g. if there are 2 sites, each subject has a pair of acquisitions, one per site.)
 However, it has been shown that LinearRISH can be used with unpaired data[^1].
 The advantage of this new method seems to lie in its lower error metrics.

 # Method